 GCUC is a highlight of my year every year.
 I have a great deal of respect and appreciation for my friend and GCUC executive producer Liz Elam.
 She creates this magnificent thing and holds the space for all of us to make lasting friendships, to learn, to connect and to share.

 GCUC is, at its essence, very coworky.
 You just have to find what works for you, leave the rest, and embrace the conference as a wonderful, complex, multi-dimensional thing that reflects the coworking movement and workspace industry as a whole.

 What do you think of all this?
 What was your experience at GCUC?
 Hit reply and let me know.

-Want next week’s Coworking Out Loud Newsletter delivered to your inbox?
+Get next week’s Coworking Out Loud Newsletter delivered to your inbox.
 Subscribe here.